jirikrepl/translation-bundle/README.md

 ```

 ## JMStranslation workflow ##
+Jms file extractors works like this.
+Visit project directories and its contents (directories are defined trough extraction
+command line command).
+If file have known extension (.twig, .php) for file extractor (TranslationBundle/Translation/Extractor/FileExtractor.php).
+Use appropriate extractor.
+All file extractors classes are in TranslationBundle/Translation/Extractor/File/

+### Directory structure ###

 To understand project extraction/tranlation workflow consider this symfony directory structure.
 This is structure is used
 in [King's Calculator](http://kingscalculator.com/).
 We will have many simple calculator pages in one base layout.
-We want to have one message(translation) file for every single calculator page.
+We want to have one message domain (translation file) for every single calculator page.

 <!-- language:console -->
     CalcBundle/